 In the last several years, thousands of GI Bill participants have used their education entitlement for programs of education that did not prepare them for the intended objective or did not provide credits that could be transferred to other educational institutions for further education.
-As a consequence, Congress and the Biden Administration have enacted additional and more clearly defined standards for approving programs of education for GI Bill purposes to try to ensure benefits are used for quality training and education.
+As a consequence, Congress and the Biden Administration have enacted additional and more clearly defined standards for approving programs of education for GI Bill purposes to try to ensure benefits are used for quality training and education and to avoid waste, fraud, and abuse.